SayantanRC/android-training/jetpack-compose/basics_of_states.md

   **Notice 5 things here.**
   - Text on button 1 changes.
   - Text on button 2 does not change.
-  - Button 2's onClick block is fired, but compose block of button 2 is not executed.
+  - Button 2's onClick block is fired, but scope of button 2 is not re-executed (hence no change for button 2).
-  - Button 1 has not been clicked again (as is evident from the logs), but compose block of button 1 is executed.
+  - Button 1 has NOT been clicked again (as is evident from the logs), but "scope" block of button 1 is executed.
   - Neither `LiveButton1` nor `LiveButton2` gets executed from the start.

 ### Why
 The why is simple.
-Only the first button's composable **accessed a state variable's value**, that block got updated whenever and from wherever that state variable was updated.
-This is the reason, when button 2 was clicked, the compose block of button 1 was executed as the onClick block of button 2 updated state of a variable `buttonText1` whose value was being accessed in the said block.
+Only the first button's scope **accessed a state variable's value**, that block got updated whenever and from wherever that state variable was updated.
+This is the reason, when button 2 was clicked, the scope of button 1 was re-executed, as the onClick block of button 2 updated state of a variable `buttonText1`, whose value was being accessed in the button 1's scope.
-On the other hand button 2's text never got updated because it's compose block never dealt with any state.
+On the other hand button 2's text never got updated because it's scope never dealt with any state.
-> **A composable block will be executed if any of the state variables inside it, whose value is accessed in the block, is updated from any part of the code.
+> **A composable's scope will be executed if any of the state variables inside it, whose VALUE is accessed in the block, is updated from any part of the code.
 Re-composition will happen at the lowest possible level in the UI tree to deal with only the specific state change, no higher element / block will be re-executed.
-> This effect is only valid for a compose block, other types of blocks (like onClick) do not re-execute in similar circumstances.**
+> This effect is only valid for a composable's scope, other types of blocks (like onClick) do not re-execute in similar fashion.**

 ## Example 3
 If asked how to fix button 2, one obvious answer would be to change `buttonText2` to a `MutableState` variable as was done for `buttonText1`.
-However, in this paericular example, we can do something else.
+However, in this paricular example, we can do something else.
 ```
 ...
 ...